 High-performing teams learn effective communication strategies to judiciously share information and reduce the cost of communication overhead.
 Within multi-agent reinforcement learning, synthesizing effective policies requires reasoning about when to communicate, whom to communicate with, and how to process messages.
-We propose a novel multi-agent reinforcement learning algorithm, Multi-Agent Graph-attentIon Communication (MAGIC), with a graph-attention communication protocol in which we learn 1) a Scheduler to help with the problems of when to communicate and whom to address messages to, and 2) a Message Processor using Graph Attention Networks (GATs) with dynamic graphs to deal with communication signals.
+We propose a novel multi-agent reinforcement learning algorithm, Multi-Agent Graph-attentIon Communication (MAGIC), with a graphattention communication protocol in which we learn 1) a Scheduler to help with the problems of when to communicate and whom to address messages to, and 2) a Message Processor using Graph Attention Networks (GATs) with dynamic graphs to deal with communication signals.
 The Scheduler consists of a graph attention encoder and a differentiable attention mechanism, which outputs dynamic, differentiable graphs to the Message Processor, which enables the Scheduler and Message Processor to be trained end-to-end.
 We evaluate our approach on a variety of cooperative tasks, including Google Research Football.
 Our method outperforms baselines across all domains, achieving $\approx 10.5\%$ increase in reward in the most challenging domain.
-We also show MAGIC communicates 27.4% more efficiently on average than baselines, is robust to stochasticity, and scales to larger state-action spaces.
+We also show MAGIC communicates 27.4% more efficiently on average than baselines, is robust to stochasticity, and scales to larger stateaction spaces.
 Finally, we demonstrate MAGIC on a physical, multi-robot testbed.
+We release our codebase at https://github.com/CORE-Robotics-Lab/MAGIC.